 Auburn was kind of a horse college in the 1930s.
 Like, a really good one.

 “I believe we had about 85 horses, enough to mount two teams for six periods,” W.J.
-Klepinger told Inside The Auburn Tigers magazine in 1982 (buy the issue here).
+Klepinger told Inside The Auburn Tigers magazine in 1982.
 Klepinger was the head coach of Auburn’s 1935 polo team.
-Polo.
-Yep.
+Yes, polo.

 “We used riding horses as much as we could.
 But we had to use some draft (pulling) horses that really weren’t great for polo.”

 Polo first came to the Plains in 1932 and was organized through Auburn’s ROTC program.
-Auburn president Dr. Bradford Knapp supposedly encouraged forming a team at the request of Georgia’s president Dr. S.V.
+Auburn president Dr. Bradford Knapp supposedly encouraged forming a team at the request of Georgia president Dr. S.V.
 Sanford, who wanted some competition for the Bulldogs.
 But since the War Department thought polo promoted “skill in horsemanship and daring” and other noble, militaristic manners, it was kind of coming regardless.
 And when it got here, it took.
-Hundreds of fans would show up for matches.
+Hundreds of fans showed up for matches.

 For seven years, Auburn was arguably the dominant polo power in the South.

 “Polo is recognized as a minor sport here, but recognition as a major sport is now pending,” wrote the 1934 Glomerata.
 “The remarkable progress made in the short period of two years plus the athletic fame gained by the team has already influenced school authorities that the elevation of polo to the rank of a major sport would be justifiable.”

 Elmer Salter, Auburn first sports publicity director, thought that the whole ‘major sport’ bit may have been wishful thinking.
 But the “athletic fame” thing was dead on.